-The secretary of the DOLE, and in certain cases the president, may intervene in labor disputes by assuming jurisdiction and mandating a settlement if either official determines that the strike-affected company is vital to the national interest.
-Vital sectors include hospitals, the electric power industry, water supply services (excluding small bottle suppliers), air traffic control, and other activities or industries as recommended by the National Tripartite Industrial Peace Council (NTIPC).
+The secretary of the Labor Department, and in certain cases the president, may intervene in labor disputes by assuming jurisdiction and mandating a settlement if either official determines that the strike-affected company is vital to the national interest.
+Vital sectors include hospitals, the electric power industry, water supply services (excluding small bottle suppliers), air traffic control, and other activities or industries as recommended by the National Tripartite Industrial Peace Council.
 Labor rights advocates continued to criticize the government for maintaining definitions of vital services that were broader than international standards.

-By law antiunion discrimination, especially in hiring, is an unfair labor practice and may carry criminal or civil penalties (although generally civil penalties were favored over criminal penalties).
+By law antiunion discrimination, especially in hiring, is an unfair labor practice and may carry criminal or civil penalties that were not commensurate with analogous crimes (although generally civil penalties were favored over criminal penalties).

-In most cases, the government respected freedom of association and collective bargaining and enforced laws protecting these rights.
+In most cases the government respected freedom of association and collective bargaining and enforced laws protecting these rights.
 The Department of Labor has general authority to enforce laws on freedom of association and collective bargaining.
-The National Labor Relations Commission’s (NLRC) labor arbiter may also issue orders or writs of execution for reinstatement that go into effect immediately, requiring employers to reinstate the worker and report compliance to the NLRC.
-Allegations of intimidation and discrimination in connection with union activities are grounds for review by the quasijudicial NLRC, as they may constitute possible unfair labor practices.
-If there is a definite preliminary finding that a termination may cause a serious labor dispute or mass layoff, the DOLE secretary may suspend the termination and restore the status quo pending resolution of the case.
+The National Labor Relations Commission’s labor arbiter may also issue orders or writs of execution for reinstatement that go into effect immediately, requiring employers to reinstate the worker and report compliance to it.
+Allegations of intimidation and discrimination in connection with union activities are grounds for review by the quasi-judicial commission, as they may constitute possible unfair labor practices.
+If there is a definite preliminary finding that a termination may cause a serious labor dispute or mass layoff, the labor department secretary may suspend the termination and restore the status quo pending resolution of the case.

-Penalties under the law for violations of freedom of association or collective bargaining laws were generally not sufficient to deter violations.
+Penalties under the law for violations of freedom of association or collective bargaining laws were generally not commensurate with similar crimes.
 Administrative and judicial procedures were subject to lengthy delays and appeals.

-The NTIPC serves as the main consultative and advisory mechanism on labor and employment for organized labor, employers, and government on the formulation and implementation of labor and employment policies.
+The tripartite industrial peace council serves as the main consultative and advisory mechanism on labor and employment for organized labor, employers, and government on the formulation and implementation of labor and employment policies.
 It also acts as the central entity for monitoring recommendations and ratifications of ILO conventions.
-The labor department, through the NTIPC, is responsible for coordinating the investigation, prosecution, and resolution of cases alleging violence and harassment of labor leaders and trade union activists pending before the ILO.
+The Labor Department, through the industrial peace council, is responsible for coordinating the investigation, prosecution, and resolution of cases alleging violence and harassment of labor leaders and trade union activists pending before the ILO.

 Workers faced several challenges in exercising their rights to freedom of association and collective bargaining.
 Some employers reportedly chose to employ workers who could not legally organize, such as short-term contract and foreign national workers, to minimize unionization and avoid other rights accorded to “regular” workers.
 The nongovernmental Center for Trade Union and Human Rights contended that this practice led to a decline in the number of unions and workers covered by collective bargaining agreements.
-In August the president vetoed a proposed law that would have converted many of these temporary workers into regular workers.
-Employers also often abused contractual labor provisions by rehiring employees shortly after the expiration of the previous contract.
-The labor department reported multiple cases of workers alleging employers refused to bargain.
+Employers also often abused contract labor provisions by rehiring employees shortly after the expiration of the previous contract.
+The Labor Department reported multiple cases of workers alleging employers refused to bargain.

-Unions continued to claim that local political leaders and officials who governed the Special Economic Zones (SEZs) explicitly attempted to frustrate union organizing efforts by maintaining union-free or strike-free policies.
-Unions also claimed the government stationed security forces near industrial areas or SEZs to intimidate workers attempting to organize and alleged that companies in SEZs used frivolous lawsuits to harass union leaders.
-Local SEZ directors claimed exclusive authority to conduct their own inspections as part of the zones’ privileges intended by the legislature.
-Employers controlled hiring through special SEZ labor centers.
-For these reasons, and in part due to organizers’ restricted access to the closely guarded zones and the propensity among zone establishments to adopt fixed term, casual, temporary, or seasonal employment contracts, unions had little success organizing in the SEZs.
-The DOLE does not have data on compliance with labor standards in SEZs.
+Unions continued to claim that local political leaders and officials who governed the Special Economic Zones explicitly attempted to frustrate union organizing efforts by maintaining union-free or strike-free policies.
+Unions also claimed the government stationed security forces near industrial areas or Special Economic Zones to intimidate workers attempting to organize and alleged that companies in the zones used frivolous lawsuits to harass union leaders.
+Local zone directors claimed exclusive authority to conduct their own inspections as part of the zones’ privileges intended by the legislature.
+Employers controlled hiring through special zone labor centers.
+For these reasons, and in part due to organizers’ restricted access to the closely guarded zones and the propensity among zone establishments to adopt fixed term, casual, temporary, or seasonal employment contracts, unions had little success organizing in the Special Economic Zones.
+The Labor Department does not have data on compliance with labor standards in the zones.

 b.
 Prohibition of Forced or Compulsory Labor

 The law prohibits all forms of forced or compulsory labor.
-Legal penalties are sufficient to deter violations.
-The government did not effectively enforce the law.
+Although legal penalties are commensurate with similar crimes, the government did not effectively enforce the law.

 Also see the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.